-For pay dates from 20 April 2020 to 03 May 2020, participating ELC and SAC providers participating in the TWSS and WSCS should enter the following details when running their payroll for eligible employees:
+For submissions made on or after 20 April 2020, for pay dates from 20 April 2020 to 03 May 2020, participating ELC and SAC providers participating in the TWSS and WSCS should enter the following details when running their payroll for eligible employees:

-- Set PRSI Class to J9. - Enter a non-taxable amount up to 70% of the employee's Average Revenue Net Weekly Pay (ARNWP) (see 4.3 What figure for employee Average Revenue Net Weekly Pay do I use to calculate an employee's subsidy amount?) to: - a maximum of €410 per week where the average net weekly pay is less than or equal to €586, or - maximum of €350 per week where the average net weekly pay is greater than €586 and less than or equal to €960, or - See 4.1 for details on employees with ARNWP greater than €960 after 16 April 2020 - For employees with an ARNWP of less than €350 the participating ELC and SAC providers can pay an additional gross payment up to a maximum of the difference between €350 and the 70% subsidy being provided (see worked example 4.14.3 below). - The amount of additional payment to the employee should be included in the Gross Pay and should not be regrossed. - It is important that participating ELC and SAC do not include the Temporary Wage Subsidy payment in Gross Pay. - The payroll submission must include pay frequency and period number.
+- Set PRSI Class to J9. - Enter a non-taxable amount up to 70% of the employee's Average Revenue Net Weekly Pay (ARNWP) (see 4.3 What figure for employee Average Revenue Net Weekly Pay do I use to calculate an employee's subsidy amount?) to: - a maximum of €410 per week where the average net weekly pay is less than or equal to €586, or - maximum of €350 per week where the average net weekly pay is greater than €586 and less than or equal to €960, or - See 4.1 for details on employees with ARNWP greater than €960 after 16 April 2020 - For employees with an ARNWP of less than €350 the participating ELC and SAC providers can pay an additional gross payment up to a maximum of the difference between €350 and the 70% subsidy being provided (see worked example 4.14.3 below).
+The maximum additional gross payment is calculated by reference to the employee's pay frequency as outlined in 4.8. - The amount of additional payment to the employee should be included in the Gross Pay and should not be re-grossed. - It is important that participating ELC and SAC do not include the Temporary Wage Subsidy payment in Gross Pay. - The payroll submission must include pay frequency and period number.